Heritage is for everybody, and we are here for heritage.

 Forget the stereotypes.
 It takes thousands of people from every background to care for England's heritage and open it up for everybody to enjoy.
 We're looking for every type of person with every kind of skill and experience, and we're committed to making sure that English Heritage is an equitable, diverse and inclusive place to work.
 You can connect with others through our EDI networks as a member or ally.
 These include Ethnic Diversity, Faith & Belief, Social Equity, LGBTQ+, Neurodivergence, Age, Disability and Gender Health and Wellbeing.

 We take wellbeing seriously.
 We are committed to ensuring everyone feels safe at work and can carry out their role.
-To support this, we have a network of Mental Health First aiders, regular information and awareness events, unlimited access to an Employee Assistance Program and work with our people to implement reasonable adjustments.
+To support this, we have a network of Mental Health First aiders, regular information and awareness events, unlimited access to an Employee Assistance Programme and work with our people to implement reasonable adjustments.